Fujii Kaze discography

-The discography of Japanese singer-songwriter Fujii Kaze consists of three studio albums, five extended-plays, one live album, one compilation album, and 20 singles.
+The discography of Japanese singer-songwriter Fujii Kaze consists of three studio albums, five extended plays, one live album, one compilation album, and 20 singles.
 Fujii began his music career on YouTube, where he uploaded covers of various songs.
 After moving to Tokyo following graduation, he released his debut single "Nan-Nan" in November 2019 and "Mo-Eh-Wah" in December the same year.

-Fujii released his debut studio album Help Ever Hurt Never in May 2020, which includes his song "Shinunoga E-Wa", his most streamed song with over 700 million streams on Spotify.
-The album peaked at number one on Billboard Japan's Hot Albums chart.
+Fujii released his debut studio album Help Ever Hurt Never in May 2020, which includes his song "Shinunoga E-Wa", his most-streamed song with over 700 million streams on Spotify.
+The album peaked at number one on Billboard Japan Hot Albums chart.
 He also released a cover version of the album called Help Ever Hurt Cover.
 His second studio album, Love All Serve All, was released in March 2022, and was preceded by the singles "Kirari" and "Matsuri".

-Fujii's latest album, Prema, was released in September 2025, as his first English-language album, and was preceded by the singles "Hana" and "Michiteyuku".
+Fujii's third studio album, Prema, was released in September 2025, as his first English-language album, and was preceded by the singles "Hana" and "Michiteyuku".